apeluso03/Byte_The_Bullet/README.md

 # Byte The Bullet
-Byte The Bullet is an educational game meant to help players hone their basic coding skills in puzzles and coding problems reminiscent of Leetcode
+Byte The Bullet is an educational game meant to help players hone their basic Python coding skills using coding problems alongside engaging gameplay.

 # Developers
 - Alexander Peluso (apeluso@udel.edu)
 - Kyle Malice (malice@udel.edu)
 - James Lloyd (jclloyd@udel.edu)

+# About
+You wake up in a mysterious dungeon, surrounded by enemies and bad code.
+You need to escape the only way you know how - your vast coding knowledge.
+In this Enter the Gungeon-inspired top down shooter, you will fight enemies and solve python coding problems to advance through the dungeon.
+Can you defeat the final boss and escape the dungeon, or will you Byte the Bullet trying?

-# Basic Gameplay Loop
+# Instructions
-Work in progress - Gameplay will revolve around _Enter The Gungeon_ style top-down shooter combat with coding rooms dispersed throughout the map.
-Players must fight their way through rooms and solve coding problems to escape.
+WASD to move
+Use the Mouse to aim
+Left Click to fire
+Space to dodge roll
+E to interact

-# To Be Coninued...
+# Screenshots

+#Trailer

+#EGDD

+#Credits

+#Links